2214kennyg/event-calendar/README.md

 -   Fixed display of days not in the current month (previously showed as 0)
 -   Placeholder content for the form in the modal

+### 01/07/2023

+-   Added functionality to pass information through backend
+-   Created form component to use in the day modal
+-   Added styling to form
+-   Fixed bug where days would inaccurately display if first day is sunday

 ## Further details, related projects

 -   The backend data is stored using Spring, https://github.com/2214kennyg/event-calendar-spring